pujaltedavid/lucky-cat/README.md

 ## Data structures

-One can notice that this algorithm runs each time a user types a single character on the input, without noticeable lag.
+One can notice that this algorithm runs each time a user types a single character on the input, nearly without noticeable lag.

 To store this mappings, a javascript map/object is used like this.